MetinEkren/Puzzled-Skeleton/README.md

 # Puzzled-Skeleton

-Dungeon Escape is a small C# WPF game where the player, a skeleton who was once human, must navigate through a series of dungeon chambers to find a way out.
+Puzzled-Skeleton is a small C# WPF game where the player, a skeleton who was once human, must navigate through a series of dungeon chambers to find a way out.
 Along the journey, the skeleton discovers a photo from its past, which restores it to its human form.
 The game is built using C# with WPF for the interface and visuals.

 // TODO: Preview image